Wilsy99/Backtest.jl/TESTING.md

 - uses: codecov/codecov-action@v4
 ```

+### Coverage Target

-Coverage is not a vanity metric here — it directly shows which kernels and barrier-checking code paths are exercised.
-The goal is not 100%; the goal is that every code path reachable by user input is tested.
+Coverage is not a vanity metric — it directly shows which kernels and barrier-checking code paths are exercised.
+The goal is not 100%.
+The goal is:

+- **Every public API function** has at least one test that exercises it.
+- **Every branch in computation kernels** (the `if`/`else` paths inside `_ema_kernel_unrolled!`, `_calculate_cusum`, `_check_barrier_recursive!`, etc.) is hit by at least one test.
+- **Every error/warning path** reachable by user input is covered by a `@test_throws` or `@test_logs`.
+- **Every macro** is tested with at least one simple and one complex expression.

+Use the coverage report to identify gaps — if a branch in a kernel has zero hits, write a test that exercises it.
+If a public function has zero coverage, it's untested and therefore untrustworthy.

 ---

-## 9. File Structure
+## 10. File Structure

 ### Convention